-Jeff Vockrodt will be speaking at the Washington D.C event
+Alshakim Nelson will be a speaker at the Seattle event

 Jenny: When was the first encounter you had with 3D printing?
 What was that experience like?
 What were you thinking at that moment?

-Jenny: What inspired you to start your journey in 3D printing?
+Jenny: What inspired you to start your journey/company/career/research in 3D printing (bio-fabrication/bio-printing)?